ofc-ml-challenge/ofc-ml-challenge-data-code/README.md

 - `Features/Test/test_features.csv` contains the combined features for the label-hidden test set.
 - `Features/TestGround/test_features.csv` and `Features/TestGround/test_labels.csv` contain the combined feature and label tables for the ground-truth test set.
 - `Features/TestGround/example_submission.csv` is a Kaggle-style label file derived from `Features/TestGround/test_labels.csv`.
+- `Live-Competition-Data/COSMOS/TestGround` contains the archived data used for the final live competition evaluation.
 - `dataset/COSMOS_EDFA_Dataset` and the corresponding `COSMOS_*.csv` files are optional.

 ---